 As the world becomes more and more digitized, the need for cybersecurity is becoming increasingly important.
 There are many benefits to hiring an ethical hacker to protect your business data from hackers like ransomware, who encrypt your files until you pay them a fee.
-Hiring someone with this skill set can be difficult because few people have gone through training on spot vulnerabilities before they become exploited.
+Hiring someone with this skill set can be difficult because only some people have gone through training on spot vulnerabilities before they become exploited, so make sure to hire blockchain developer and protect your data.
 This blog post will walk you through the steps of finding a certified ethical hacker (CEH) that will help keep your company safe.

 What is ethical hacking?